Effect-TS/schema/README.md

 ## Extend

+The `extend` combinator allows you to add additional fields or index signatures to an existing `Codec` or `Schema`.

 ```ts
 // $ExpectType Codec<{ [x: string]: string; readonly a: string; readonly b: string; readonly c: boolean; }>
 pipe(